How to Survive Freshman Year at UT Tyler

 Tip 7: Practice your time management skills.

-Time management is an essential skill for working professionals, and the best time to develop those skills is during college.
+Time management is essential for working professionals, and the best time to develop those skills is during college.
 You can use these tips to help better manage your time:

 - Create a time log.

-- During the first week of classes, lay out everything you have to do for the semester according to your syllabi.
+- During the first week of classes, lay out everything you must do for the semester according to your syllabi.

 - Write all your assignments and to-dos down in a planner.

-- Set achievable goals by breaking a large task down into a few smaller tasks.
+- Set achievable goals by breaking a large task into a few smaller ones.

 Tip 8: Get enough sleep.